HerveFrezza-Buet/cxsom/experiments/basic-som/README.md

 make feed-triangle
 ```

-You can also view the pasw evolution of weights.
+You can also view the past evolution of weights.
 We have the last
 10000 of them in timeline "wgt", and the last 10000 of them, but saved
 every 500 steps, in timeline "save".
 The file [visu.py](visu.py) makes the
 vizualization.
 Choose the ones you want to display.